Lakeland College

 Founded 1913 | Vermilion, AB

-Alberta’s first agricultural college is home to a 3,000-acre student-managed farm with commercial and purebred beef, dairy cattle, horses and bison.
-Students anaylze in-house production and sustainability data and apply the latest technology, working in the Agriculture Technology Centre, which opened in 2021.
-The renovated WHT Mead Building will open this fall, serving hundreds of agricultural sciences, environmental sciences and human services students.
+Alberta’s first agricultural college is home to a 3,700-acre student-managed farm 20 minutes from campus with commercial and purebred beef, dairy cattle, horses and, as of January of 2023, nearly 200 bison.
+Students analyze in-house production and sustainability data and apply the latest technology, working in the Agriculture Technology Centre, which opened in 2021.
+The renovated WHT Mead building opened in the fall of 2022, serving hundreds of agricultural sciences, environmental sciences and human services students.

 Lakeland offers more than 50 programs that lead to certificates, diplomas, applied degrees, degree-completion options and apprenticeship training.